-Fair values for our 6 1/2% Senior Secured Notes due 2019 (the "2019 Senior Secured Notes"), 7 5/8% Senior Unsecured Notes due 2021 (the "2021 Senior Unsecured Notes"), 5.250% Senior Secured Notes due 2026 (the "2026 Senior Secured Notes") and 6.625% Senior Unsecured Notes due 2026 (the "2026 Senior Secured Notes") and 6.625% Senior Unsecured Notes due 2026 (the "2026 Senior Secured Notes") (see Note 9) are based on quoted market prices in less active markets and are categorized as Level 2 measurements.
+Fair values for HSS' 6 1/2% Senior Secured Notes due 2019 (the "2019 Senior Secured Notes"), 7 5/8% Senior Unsecured Notes due 2021 (the "2021 Senior Unsecured Notes"), 5.250% Senior Secured Notes due 2026 (the "2026 Senior Secured Notes") and 6.625% Senior Unsecured Notes due 2026 (the "2026 Senior Unsecured Notes") (see Note 11) are based on quoted market prices in less active markets and are categorized as Level 2 measurements.
 The fair values of our other debt are Level 2 measurements and are estimated to approximate their carrying amounts based on the proximity of their interest rates to current market rates.
-As of December 31, 2017 and 2016, the fair values of our in-orbit incentive obligations, based on measurements categorized within Level 2 of the fair value hierarchy, approximated their carrying amounts of \$99.3 million and \$74.1 million, respectively.
+As of December 31, 2017 and 2016, the fair values of our in-orbit incentive obligations, based on measurements categorized within Level 2 of the fair value hierarchy, approximated their carrying amounts of \$112.2 million and \$74.1 million, respectively.
 We use fair value measurements from time to time in connection with asset impairment testing and the assignment of purchase consideration to assets and liabilities of acquired companies.
 Those fair value measurements typically include significant unobservable inputs and are categorized within Level 3 of the fair value hierarchy.